 How much does wedding insurance cost?

 Every wedding or civil partnership is different and there is no one size fits all product or pricing.
 Prices vary significantly from supplier to supplier and typically range from as little as around £15 to well over £300.
 Once you start to plan your wedding you should start with a budget in mind to cover all the major aspects of your wedding such as venues, catering, photography, flowers, attire, cakes, entertainment, transport etc. Once you have a set budget in mind then you will be able to quickly select a level of cover that meets your budget and circumstances.
 For example, if you are planning to spend around £20,000 in total on your wedding day then you will need to purchase cover that will compensate you up to the amount in the event of a cancellation.
-Then you can shop around and compare the various products and prices offered by the various wedding insurance suppliers to see what insurance cover and price is right for you.
+Then you can shop around to find the right cover for you.
 If your plans change and your budget increases then you can also speak to your wedding insurance provider to see if you can upgrade your level of cover.

 Is all wedding insurance the same?